 The bottom line: Travel marketers need to account for the new multi-device, multi-channel landscape.
 And those who are moments-ready—and consistently manage their share of intent to meet consumer demand—will take the lion's share of the reward.

-To learn more about travel industry trends shaping this new landscape, explore more about the four travel micro-moments that matter.
+To learn more about travel industry statistics shaping this new landscape, explore more about the four travel micro-moments that matter.